beab1212/addis-music-v2/README.md

 -- Create a new user for the app
 CREATE USER addismusic WITH PASSWORD 'dbpassword';

--- Create a database owned by the new user
-CREATE DATABASE addisdb OWNER addismusic;

 -- Give permission to create databases
 GRANT CREATE ON DATABASE postgres TO addismusic